-We have all been there before – our necklaces have tangled themselves together, string or wires have stopped up our vacuum roller, our headphones become a knotted mess in our pocket.
+We have all been there before – our necklaces have tangled themselves together, string or wires have jammed up our vacuum roller, our headphones become a knotted mess in our pocket.
 Here we are, faced with the frustrating and time-consuming challenge of detangling something!

 What does this have to do with recycling?
 Imagine that same challenge and frustration on a much, much, much larger scale!

 When items such as hoses, cords, wires, chains, ropes, and plastic bags are placed in a curbside recycling bin, people just like you and I are faced with the daunting challenge of detangling them from recycling processing equipment.

 Every day, individuals working at material recovery facilities (MRFs), spend up to eight hours removing “tanglers” from equipment.
 This creates an unnecessary safety hazard for workers and forces the MRFs to shut down, wasting time that could be used to successfully recover material for recycling.

 You can discover more about how the recycling process works here.